Immunotherapy for Cancer

 Immunotherapy, also called biologic therapy or biotherapy, is treatment that uses the body's own immune system to treat an illness.
 The immune system can be boosted, directed, or restored by different kinds of immunotherapy.

-There are several types of immunotherapy used to treat cancer, such as biologics and vaccines:
+There are several types of immunotherapy used to treat cancer.

 - Biologics are medicines based on natural proteins.
 These medicines include: